sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

 $$ E_{\text{attractive}}(r) = -4\varepsilon\Big(\dfrac{\sigma}{r}\Big)^6\;,$$

 where $\sigma$ is the distance at which the potential energy between the two particles is zero, $-\varepsilon$ is the potential energy at the equilbrium separation, and $r$ is the distance between the two atoms.
-The Pauli exclusion principle is repulsive and only present over very short distances modelled as,
+The Pauli exclusion principle is repulsive and only important over very short distances modelled as,

 $$ E_{\text{repulsive}}(r) = 4\varepsilon\Big(\dfrac{\sigma}{r}\Big)^{12}\;,$$